easyoauth/Easyoauth-Example-Web-App/README.md

 - An access token endpoint
 - An access token refresh endpoint

+These endpoints need to be utilized in the order displayed.
+The following steps describe the OAuth dance and how these endpoints fit unto it.

+1. The Authorization endpoint is used to trigger the browser to redirect to the OAuth providers login page.
+2. Credentials are entered into the form by the user and submitted.
+3. The Oauth provider redirects the browser back to your specified redirect URI (your web app) with a short-lived authorization code in the URL.
+4. Your web app must extract the short-lived code and send it in a request to the Access Token Endpoint.
+5. Easyoauth exchanges the short-lived code for an access token.
+The connection is now established.
+6. Easyoauth provides your web app with keys (not the actual access or refresh tokens, these are never exposed) that allow your web app to make secure requests to the API using the Request Proxy Endpoint.

 ### Authorization endpoint
 This endpoint is used to trigger Easyoauth to redirect your web app to the OAuth providers login page.
 The URL should be anchored to an HTML link element, like as follows: